Zankoku-Okuno/language-sandbox/ENGINEERING_LOG.md

 My first inkling that this could not happen was scoping rules.
 If a function could be conditionally defined or declared, the compiler would need to track not only information about the function's name and type, but also the conditions under which the function is available for use.
-That would not be a particularly difficult barrier on its own, but the conditions user might resonably define could be highly complex.
+That would not be a particularly difficult barrier on its own, but the conditions the user might resonably define could be highly complex.
 The compiler would not have a mere handful of possible targets, but a multitude: even in x86 programming, someone might wish to condition their code depending on the multimedia extensions available on a particular processor model.
 This goes well beyond the bounds of enumerating a few architectures and opertating systems.

-Thinking more on this topic, I decided that only the maintainers of a project has the ability to test the implementation against multiple targets.
+Thinking more on this topic, I decided that only the maintainers of a project have the ability to test the implementation against multiple targets.
 Furthermore, the maintainers can decide for themselves how broad or detailed their requirements go.
-Finally, since any compiler I envisage must be a cross-compiler through-and-through (like the Plan 9 C compiler), the writer should be able to simply attempt compilation onto all desired targets using a single machine.
+Finally, since any compiler I envisage must be a cross-compiler through-and-through (like the Plan 9 C compiler), the writer should be able to simply attempt compilation onto all desired targets from their development machine.
 That is, built-in portability testing adds complexity, but no value, to a well-designed compiler.

 ### Primitive Types